danielman-gif/Test/README.md

 # Test
-test repository for data science course
+test repository for data science course.

 Edding this readme